-When you're ready to make a print (straight from Bridge, without going through Photoshop-keeping in mind that you can use Bridge's version of Camera Raw first, though), go ahead and switch to the Output workspace (choose Output from the workspace pop-up menu at the right end of the Application Bar or go under the Window menu, under Workspace, and choose Output).
-Note: If you want to create contact sheets and custom prints from Photoshop, check out Bonus Chapter 4.
+When you're ready to make a print (straight from Bridge, without going through Photoshop-keeping in mind that you can use Bridge's version of Camera Raw first, though), go ahead and switch to the Output workspace by clicking on it up in the Application Bar.
+(Note: If you want to create contact sheets and custom prints from Photoshop, check out Bonus Chapter 3).
+In the Output workspace, the Output Settings panel appears along the right side of the window, with your Content panel thumbnails as a filmstrip along the bottom in the middle, and the Output Preview panel above that.
+You can hide the left side panels to get a bigger preview if you want by Right-clicking on a panel header, going under Panel Group Settings, and choosing Close Panel Group.

-When this Output workspace appears, the Output panel appears along the right side of the window, with your Content panel thumbnails as a filmstrip along the bottom in the middle.
-To start the process, you first choose whether you want a print (from a PDF) or an online web gallery.
-We'll start with the prints, so click on the PDF button at the top of the Output panel.
-Directly under that are the built-in templates you can use, but for our example, choose 4\5 Contact Sheet (as shown here), then down in the Content panel, select the photos you want to appear in your contact sheet.
+At the top of the Output Settings panel are the built-in templates you can use, but for our example, choose 4x5 Contact Sheet (as seen here) from the Template pop-up menu.
+Now, down in the Content panel, select the photos you want to appear in your contact sheet (Command-click [PC: Ctrl-click] on just those that you want or you can press Command-A [PC: Ctrl-A] to select them all), and then click-and-drag them onto the contact sheet (as shown here).